PanDomene/Evolutionary-Algorithm-for-Portfolio-Optimization/readme.md

 ## ✨ Objective

-- **Maximize portfolio returns** using a real-coded evolutionary algorithm.
+- **Maximize portfolio returns** using a custom made evolutionary algorithm.
 - **Limit risk** based on historical volatility.
 - **Ensure diversification** by setting constraints on the proportion invested in each asset.
 - **Compare portfolio performance** against real-world financial benchmarks (e.g., Vanguard ETFs).